Bold Hearts. Brilliant Minds.

 Undergraduate Program: The education, society, and human development undergraduate major helps students inspire the next generation.
 Community learning is a signature feature of the program, and through partnerships with local schools, nonprofit organizations, and government agencies, students engage in meaningful research, expand their learning opportunities, and amplify their success.

-Unique Minor: Check SOE's athletic leadership minor, which launched in fall 2020.
-It’s the first athletics-based undergraduate academic program for UCR and the UC system!
+Unique Minor: Explore SOE's athletic leadership minor, which is the first athletics-based undergraduate academic program for UCR and the UC system!
+Students can get their degree in a different UCR college or school and still pick up this minor.

 Graduate Programs: SOE offers master’s, doctoral, and teacher credentialing programs that prepare students to become outstanding classroom educators, researchers, and educational leaders.

-Learning from the Experts: Students have opportunities to work with some of the nation’s top researchers and receive a result-oriented education with experienced faculty and nationally recognized experts in autism, special education, higher education, STEM, equity and access, school psychology, and educational policy research.
+Learning from Experts: Students can work with top researchers and receive a result-oriented education with experienced faculty and nationally recognized experts in autism, special education, higher education, STEM, equity and access, school psychology, and educational policy research.

 Fact 12: How Do You Say “First” in Cahuilla?